-The York Rite, the most ancient, has existed from time immemorial, and originated in the city of York, where the first Grand Lodge of England was held A.D.
-926. In this, the parent Lodge of pure Masonry, it is said only the three primitive degrees of ancient Craft Masonry were in the first instance acknowledged.
-To them, in modern times, have been added four other degrees, viz.:-Mark Master, Past Master, Most Excellent Master, and the Supreme Degree of the Holy Royal Arch.
-Thus this rite consists of seven degrees; but in some parts of the United States, where it is still practised, two have been annexed in addition-those of Royal, and Select Master.
+The York Rite, the most ancient, has existed from time immemorial, and, according to tradition, originated in the city of York, where the first Grand Lodge of England was held A.D.
+926. In this, the parent Lodge of pure Masonry, it is said only the three primitive degrees of ancient Craft Masonry were in the first instance acknowledged, and since 1813 that of the Royal Arch.
+To them. in the United States, &c., have been added four other degrees, viz. :-- Mark Master, Past Master, Most Excellent Master, and the Supreme Degree of the Holy Royal Thus this rite consists of four and seven degrees; but in some parts of the United States, where it is still practised, two have been annexed in addition-those of Royal, and Select Master.
 But, as mentioned in the account of the Ancient and Accepted Rite, the Ancient York Masons in England in the last century practised other degrees.
-This rite is not at present practised in this country; but as the most ancient Masonic Institution in the British Isles, and, it appears, of all those we are about to describe, it is entitled to priority.
+This rite is not at present practised in this country, but as the most ancient Masonic Institution in the British Isles, and, it appears, of all those we are about to describe, it is entitled to priority.
+The York Rite, as a matter of fact, died out in the early part of this century; full information as to this point being obtainable in the 'History of Freemasonry at York,' by Brother Hughan, so that no Mason now can fairly be said to practise the York Rite, but either the English, French, American, &c.
 From this arose-